SinkuKumar/C_Basic/README.md

 # C Basic Declarations and Expressions
 ## C Basic Declarations and Expressions [150 Exercises with solution]
-This repository contains C programs for practice purpose <br>
+This repository contains C programs for practice purpose, including my own problems and solution.<br>
 A list of question can be found here:<br>https://www.w3resource.com/c-programming-exercises/basic-declarations-and-expressions/index.php
+My own problems can be found after exercises.

 ### 1. Write a C program to print your name, date of birth. and mobile number.
 #### Expected Output: